OlsBols/sample-genai-in-modernization/README.md

 3. Define migration parameters and constraints
 4. Generate comprehensive migration wave planning
 5. Review cost projections and milestone predictions
+6. (optionally) Download the migration strategy document which is useful for the use case 'Resource Planning'

 ### Resource Planning
 1. Access the "Resource Planning" page